pluginpal/strapi-plugin-config-sync/README.md

 _With great power comes great responsibility - Spider-Man_

+## ⌨️ Usage / Workflow
+### Local development
+When building a new feature locally for your Strapi project you'd use the following workflow:

+- Build the feature.
+- Export the config.
+Either through the CLI or the GUI.
+- Commit and push the files to git.

+### Deployment
+When deploying the newly created feature you'd use the following workflow:

+- Pull the latest file changes to the environment.
+- Import the config.
+Preferably through the CLI.
+- (Re)start your Strapi instance.

+### Production deployment
+When you're deploying your Strapi project to production please be cautious when import the config.
+You should make sure there are no config changes that will be overwritten by the import.
+If there have been made changes to the config since the last import you should  export these first before importing the new config.

+_There really shouldn't be any config changes made directly on production.
+This is a bad practice._

 ## 🔌 Command line interface (CLI)

 Add the `config-sync` command as a script to the `package.json` of your Strapi project: